Scalable Pump-less organ-on-a-chip platform with directed flow

 Technology description

 The group has developed a scalable, pump-less OoC device that generates a unidirectional, gravity-driven flow.
 Flow rate and oxygen levels for a venous and an arterial channel can be tuned “on-chip”.
-This structure allows vascularization of 3D organ models and possibly self-organisation in the future.
+This platform allows vascularization of 3D organ models and possibly self-organisation in the future.
 The scientific group has established lab-scale fabrication, has shown proof-of-concept for several biological applications and advantages of the platform compared to state of the art.

 Advantages